 - can provide evidence of financial need

 - have a permanent home address in a regional or remote area, as defined by the Australian Statistical Geography Standard (ASGS) 2016.

 For more information regarding eligibility, refer to the Program Guidelines and the website of the scholarship support organisation, the Queensland Tertiary Admissions Centre (QTAC).

 How to apply

-Applications for Round 6 of the RRES Program are now open for students commencing study in 2022.
+Applications for Round 6 of the RRES Program are open for students who commence/d study in 2022 or 2023.
 For more information or to apply, please visit the QTAC website.

 Detailed information regarding RRES, including payment, eligibility criteria, and how to apply, is outlined in the Program Guidelines.